adamtopczewski/calorie-calculator/README.md

 - Edamam API
 - LocalStorage API (mock server)

-# Things to be done
-- reworking mat dialog to be RWD
-- catching errors
-- write tests
-- add more types

 # Notes
 Edamam free plan allows only for 10 request per minute